Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Introduction

 \subsection{Related work}

 Our proposed multi-scale low rank matrix decomposition draws many inspirations from recent developments in rank minimization~\cite{Fazel:2002tc,Recht:2010dx,Agarwal:2012gc,Xu:2010uc,Candes:2010jb,Candes:2009kj,Recht:2010ht, Hsu:2011di}.
 In particular, the multi-scale low rank matrix decomposition is a generalization of the low rank + sparse decomposition proposed by Chandrasekaran et al.~\cite{Anonymous:2011kn} and Cand{\`e}s et al.~\cite{Candes:2011bd}.
-Our multi-scale low rank convex formulation also fits into the convex demixing framework proposed by McCoy et al.~\cite{McCoy:2013vc,McCoy:2014ir,McCoy:ky}, who studied the problem of demixing components from observation via convex optimization.
-The proposed multi-scale low rank decomposition can be viewed as a concrete and practical example of the convex demixing framework.
-Bakshi et al.~\cite{Bakshi:1998il} proposed a multi-scale principal component analysis by applying principal component analysis on wavelet transformed signals, but such method implicitly constrains the signal to lie on a predefined wavelet subspace.
+Our multi-scale low rank convex formulation also fits into the convex demixing framework proposed by McCoy et al.~\cite{McCoy:2013vc,McCoy:2014ir,McCoy:ky}, who studied the problem of demixing components via convex optimization.
+The proposed multi-scale low rank decomposition can be viewed as a concrete and practical example of the convex demixing problem. \revisedtwo{\reviewercommentnumtwo{R1.3}However, their theoretical analysis assumes that each component is randomly oriented with respect to each other, and does not apply to our setting, where we observe the direct summation of the components.} Bakshi et al.~\cite{Bakshi:1998il} proposed a multi-scale principal component analysis by applying principal component analysis on wavelet transformed signals, but such method implicitly constrains the signal to lie on a predefined wavelet subspace.
 Various multi-resolution matrix factorization techniques~\cite{Kondor:2014vr,Kakarala:2001fk} were proposed to greedily peel off components of each scale by recursively applying matrix factorization.
-One disadvantage of these factorization methods is that it is not straightforward to incorporate them with other reconstruction problems as models.
+One disadvantage of these factorization methods is that it is not straightforward to incorporate them with other reconstruction problems as models. \reviewercommentnum{R3}Similar multi-scale modeling using demographic information was also used in collaborative filtering described in Vozalis and Margaritis~\cite{VOZALIS:2007ki}.